dotnet/corert/samples/WebApi/README.md

 <PackageReference Include="Microsoft.AspNetCore.Mvc.Formatters.Json" Version="2.0.1" />
 ```

+This substitution removes unnecessary package references added by AspNetCore.All, which will reduce the size of your application's published binary files and avoid encountering unsupported features, as described in [the section above](#add-core-mvc-services)

-After you've created your rd.xml file and specified its location, open your application's controller file (in the default template this should be called `ValuesController.cs`) and substitute the ValuesController class with the following:
+After you've modified your project's `.csproj` file, open your application's controller file (in the default template this should be called `ValuesController.cs`) and substitute the ValuesController class with the following:

 ```csharp
 public class ValuesController